Gabriella439/dhall-manual/manuscript/03-Defaults.md

     }
 ```

-However, the record completion operator does not guess what the default values should be.
+The record completion operator does not guess what the default values should be.
 We must specify the defaults for each record type before we can begin to use this operator.

 ## Record completion